MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/eu-tax-identification-number.md

 ### <a name="format"></a>Format

-10 Ziffern ohne Leerzeichen oder Abgrenzungen
+10 Ziffern ohne Leerzeichen oder Trennzeichen

 ### <a name="pattern"></a>Muster